 If you’ve ever dealt with a mouse problem inside your home or business, you know how frustrating they can be.
 In addition to being downright gross, mice spread filth and disease everywhere they go—not to mention the foul odors and droppings.
 If you’ve spotted a mouse or two in your home, it’s important to take action quickly.
 Mice reproduce at an alarming rate.
 Traps are a classic way to tackle rodent infestations, but many people make mistakes when setting mousetraps.
-Read on to learn expert tips from the mice exterminators at Ehrlich Pest Control, formerly Connor's.
+Read on to learn expert tips from the mice exterminators at Ehrlich Pest Control.

 Mousetraps That Work the Best